Saturday, August 27, 2016

 Sometimes saints come in pairs, with one usually having an influence on the other.
 They may be friends, or perhaps a mentor and mentee, or perhaps they may be family members.
 Indeed, on October 18, 2015, we saw the canonization of a husband and wife, Louis and Zelie Martin, the parents of another saint, Therese of Lisieux.
 In Monica’s case, she is part of a pair and her partner is her son, Saint Augustine.
 And it is debatable which of them was the more influential.
 For, it was Monica’s steady love, example and, above all, her prayers that helped lead Augustine toward his eventual purpose in life.

-According to Augustine, Monica died at age 56 in November 387.1 This would make the year of her birth 331, just a handful of years after the recognition of Christianity as a valid religion for member of the Roman Empire.
+According to Augustine, Monica died at age 56 in November 387.1 This would make the year of her birth 331, just a handful of years after the recognition of Christianity as a valid religion for members of the Roman Empire.
 Constantine the Great, who had recognized Christianity, was still Emperor when she was born.
 The Roman world, therefore, was still predominantly pagan.
 Monica, though, seems to have been born into a Christian family, where she lived in an atmosphere of faith and attention to personal conduct.2

 As a teenager, however, she was given in marriage to a local official, Patricius, who still worshipped the old Roman and local gods.
 In spite of bearing three children it does not seem to have been a happy marriage.
 Apparently Patricius was not an easy man to live with and the problem was compounded by the fact that his mother also was not an easy person.
 Monica managed to survive unscathed in this uncomfortable situation through her peaceful temperament and through the practice of her faith.
 Eventually, her persistent practice led her husband to conversion toward the end of his life.3